oddluck/limnoria-plugins/SpiffyTitles/README.md

     ^ [pics] He really knows nothing... :: image/jpeg 700x1575 178.8KiB :: 809 views :: safe for work

-`imgurAlbumTemplate` - This is the template used when showing information about an imgur album link.
+`imgur.albumTemplate` - This is the template used when showing information about an imgur album link.

 Default value